PyVISA: Python wrapper for the VISA library¶

 (That’s the whole program; really!)
-It is tailored to work on both Windows and Linux, and with arbitrary adapters (e.g. National Instruments, Agilent, Tektronix, Stanford Research Systems).
+It works on Windows, Linux and Mac; with arbitrary adapters (e.g. National Instruments, Agilent, Tektronix, Stanford Research Systems).
 In order to achieve this, PyVISA relies on an external library file which is bundled with hardware and software of those vendors.
-(So only in rare cases you have to purchase it separately.)

 The programming of measurement instruments can be real pain.
 There are many different protocols, sent over many different interfaces and bus systems (GPIB, RS232, USB).
 For every programming language you want to use, you have to find libraries that support both your device and its bus system.

-In order to ease this unfortunate situation, the VISA specification was defined in the middle of the 90ies.
+In order to ease this unfortunate situation, the VISA (Virtual Instrument Software Architecture specification was defined in the middle of the 90ies.
 Today VISA is implemented on all significant operating systems.
 A couple of vendors offer VISA libraries, partly with free download.
 These libraries work together with arbitrary peripherical devices, although they may be limited to certain interface devices, such as the vendor’s GPIB card.

 The VISA specification has explicit bindings to Visual Basic, C, and G (LabVIEW’s graphical language).
 However, you can use VISA with any language capable of calling functions in a shared library (.dll, .so, .dylib).
 PyVISA is Python wrapper for such shared library.